-Petrides, K.V. and Hudry, Kristelle and Michalaria, Georgia and Swami, Viren and Sevdalis, Nick (2011) A comparison of the trait emotional intelligence profiles of individuals with and without Asperger syndrome.
+Petrides, K.V., Hudry, Kristelle, Michalaria, Georgia, Swami, Viren and Sevdalis, Nick (2011) A comparison of the trait emotional intelligence profiles of individuals with and without Asperger syndrome.
 Autism, 15 (6). pp. 671-682.Full text not available from this repository.

 The extent to which the socioemotional impairments of Asperger syndrome (AS) might be extreme manifestations of individual differences within the general population remains under-explored.
 We compared the trait emotional intelligence (trait EI) profiles of 30 individuals with AS against the profiles of 43 group-matched controls using the Trait Emotional Intelligence Questionnaire (TEIQue).
-Participants with AS scored significantly lower than controls on 12 of the 15 TEIQue facets (ηp² = 0.09 to 0.49) as well as on all four factors and the global score of the construct (ηp² = 0.07 to 0.41).
+Participants with AS scored significantly lower than controls on 12 of the 15 TEIQue facets (?p² = 0.09 to 0.49) as well as on all four factors and the global score of the construct (?p² = 0.07 to 0.41).
 There was a significant main effect of gender, with men generally scoring higher than women.
 Results are discussed from the perspective of trait EI theory, with emphasis on its implications for the socioemotional impairments associated with AS.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||05 Jul 2012 11:22|

 Actions (login required)